 10.1.1 In relation to any Settlement Period where the NETSO is not able to assign ABSVD to a BM Unit, the NETSO shall send to the SVAA Non BM Unit ABSVD MSID Pair Data subject to and in accordance with Section Q, the provisions of this paragraph 10.1 and paragraph 10.2.

-10.1.2 In relation to a GSP Group where a Lead Party has registered one or more Secondary BM Units or Additional BM Units with the CRA in accordance with Section K and intends to offer Balancing Services, the Lead Party shall allocate MSID Pairs in that GSP Group to such BM Unit(s) by submitting BM Unit MSID Pair Data for such BM Units subject to and in accordance with the provisions of this paragraph 10.1 and paragraph 10.2.10.1.3 For the purposes of the Code, "BM Unit MSID Pair Data" shall contain the following:
+10.1.2 In relation to a GSP Group where a Lead Party has registered one or more Secondary BM Units or Additional BM Units with the CRA in accordance with Section K and intends to offer Balancing Services, the Lead Party shall allocate MSID Pairs in that GSP Group to such BM Unit(s) by submitting BM Unit MSID Pair Data for such BM Units subject to and in accordance with the provisions of this paragraph 10.1 and paragraph 10.2.

+[P375]10.1.2A In relation to a GSP Group where a Virtual Lead Party has registered one or more Secondary BM Units with the CRA in accordance with Section K and intends to offer Balancing Services, the Lead Party shall submit BM Unit MSID Pair Data for such BM Units subject to and in accordance with the provisions of this paragraph 10.1 and paragraph 10.2 for all MSID Pairs which are Associated MSID Pairs of an Asset for which the Virtual Lead Party intends to submit AMSID Pair Data in accordance with section 10.1A.

+[P375][P376][123-B]10.1.3 For the purposes of the Code, "BM Unit MSID Pair Data" shall contain the following:

 (a) in relation to an MSID Pair, the GSP Group in which the Import Metering System and (where applicable) Export Metering System are located;